goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 • A set of sparse attention kernels which efficiently compute subsets of the attention matrix
 • Recomputation of attention weights during the backwards pass to reduce memory usage
 """

+If you wish to checkout the work done by OpenAI you can do so by going [here](https://github.com/openai/sparse_attention).

 ## 2020: The Scale Revolution